An introduction:

 The main road bypasses Stoupa which is a good thing.
 But the roads into Stoupa are quite narrow and can be a bit chaotic with cars trying to squeeze in and out of the town.
 If you are staying here you may have to walk to your accommodation from the main road as coaches cannot make it through the narrow roads.

-There are two large, well stocked and air conditioned supermarkets on the main road on the north and south edges of town which are cheaper than the smaller stores in town.
+There are two large, well stocked [and air conditioned] supermarkets on the main road on the north and southern edges of town.
 The supermarket to north is unpronouncable [and unreadable] to us British peeps so it’s easier to call it Morrisons.
-Katerina’s in the south does not pose the same problem.
-There is also a smaller Katerina’s in the centre of Stoupa by the beach which is a little more expensive but is pretty well stocked.
+The supermarket chain Kritikos has now taken over Katerina’s in the south does not pose the same problem.
+There is still a smallish Katerina’s in the centre of Stoupa by the beach which is a little more expensive but is pretty well stocked.
+There are also a few bakeries and patisseries in Stoupa.
+If you want an ice cream you don’t have to look very far, Leonardo’s at the northern end of the prom may be a good place to start.

 Car Hire